Robert Morden

 In 1695 he published a map of Scotland.
 It is in parts (e.g. Skye and the Western Isles) essentially a copy of the 1654 map done by Robert Gordon of Straloch, published by Joan Blaeu; other parts show evidence of more accurate cartography.

-His (fourth edition) of Geography Rectified: or a Description of the World from 1700 dedicated to a Thomas Goddard, is a comprehensive work from many aspects.
-It has more than 700 pages, including a long pedagogic preface, no fewer than 78 maps from Europe including the British Isles, Asia, Africa, America and a two circular maps of the world, representing planet Earth seen from exactly opposite sides – the known world as of its time.
-(Australia was not yet known in Europe by then; Antarctica was not known anywhere.)
+His (fourth edition) of Geography Rectified: or a Description of the World from 1700 dedicated to a Thomas Goddard, is a comprehensive work from many aspects.It has more than 700 pages, including a long pedagogic preface, no fewer than 78 maps from Europe including the British Isles, Asia, Africa, America and a two circular maps of the world, representing planet Earth seen from exactly opposite sides – the known world as of its time.
 It further contains explanations of many general geographical concepts such as Latitude and Longitude and more.
 It also contains several comparisons of commodities, customs, history, governments, coins and weights (etc) "with those in London".
-Its index is extensive.
-A copy has been kept at the British Museum for more than a century.
+Its gazetteer is extensive.

 He published a new map of the Tamil homeland, Coylot Wanees Country, in 17th-century Ceylon.

 He is also known for several very rare early maps of the British colonies in North America, which are now among the earliest and most sought-after maps for collectors of old American maps.
 He also produced a series of miniature maps of the world, which appeared in both playing-card format and in a series of atlases, including his Atlas Terrestris and Geography Anatomiz'd, beginning in 1687.

 Morden was a member of the guild The Worshipful Company of Weavers.
 He was an apprentice of Joseph Moxon, hydrographer to Charles II.
 Apprentices who trained under Morden include Mary Ward in 1674, Philip Lea in 1675 and Margaret Wearg in 1675.

 County Maps

-The links below are to images of Morden's county maps as published in 1722 (Britannia Volume 1 & Volume 2).
+The links below are to images of Morden's county maps as published in 1722 (Camden's Britannia, Volume 1 & Volume 2).
 It is noted in the Preface that the maps had been revised since their first publication in 1695, with place-name spellings adjusted where they 'did not answer either the way of writing or the common way of pronouncing among the People'.